Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/coronary-heart-disease/CHD-simulation-study-white paper.md

 The HH-CHD risk calculator demonstrated strong convergence with the Framingham Risk Score (FRS) in estimating 10-year coronary heart disease (CHD).
 Using Framingham inputs, correlations between HH-CHD and FRS estimates were high for both the Total Cholesterol (TC) and low-density lipoprotein (LDL) models (r = 0.95 and r = 0.94, respectively).
 On average, HH-CHD estimates differed from FRS by approximately 3%, with 95% of scores falling within 7–9 percentage points of each other.

 Figure 1.
-Scatterplots of HH-CHD vs. FRS estimates using Framingham inputs
+Scatterplots of HH-CHD vs. FRS Estimates Using Framingham Inputs

 **A. Total Cholesterol (TC)**